Charles Montague Cooke: Life

-Charles Montague Cooke was born May 6, 1849 in Honolulu, Hawaii.
+Charles Montague Cooke was born May 6, 1849, in Honolulu, Hawaii.
 His father was Amos Starr Cooke co-founder of Castle & Cooke.
 His mother Juliette Montague Cooke was the teacher of future leaders of the Kingdom of Hawaii at the Royal School.
 He was educated at Punahou School and Amherst Agricultural College where he roomed with friend William Owen Smith.
-In 1871 Cooke worked as a clerk for his father's firm.
+In 1871, Cooke worked as a clerk for his father's firm.
 He moved up to head bookkeeper.
 Castle & Cooke was one of the "Big Five" corporations that dominated the economy of the Territory of Hawaii.

 He married Anna Charlotte Rice (1853–1934) on April 30, 1874.
 In 1877 he became business partners with Joshua G. Dickson and Robert Lewers importing lumber and hardware.
 After Dickson died in July 1880, the firm became Lewers & Cooke.
 He was an investor in several sugar plantations in Hawaii, which became more profitable after the Reciprocity Treaty of 1875 removed tariffs.

 On January 18, 1893, immediately after the Overthrow of the Kingdom of Hawaii, he was appointed to an advisory council for the Provisional Government of Hawaii.
-On February 1 he was sent as a representative to Washington, DC in an unsuccessful attempt to have the United States annex the islands.
+On February 1 he was sent as a representative to Washington, D.C., in an unsuccessful attempt to have the United States annex the islands.
 He was a founder in 1893 of the Bank of Hawaii with Peter Cushman Jones and Joseph Ballard Atherton (his brother-in-law).

 He moved to California expecting to retire in 1894, but returned and became Bank of Hawaii president in September 1898 after the death of Jones.
 In 1899 he also became president of C. Brewer & Co., another of the Big Five (Hawaii).
 Bernice Pauahi Bishop appointed him as one of the first trustees of the Kamehameha Schools, known then as the Bishop Estate.
 He served on its board from 1884 to 1897.

 In 1904 he founded the Waikiki Aquarium, and in 1909 donated funds for the library at Punahou School.
 He kept his businesses intact through the Panic of 1907.